44 Free To-Do List & Checklist Templates (Word, Excel, PDF)

 What is a To-Do List Template?

-When you save a file created with a to-do list template, you are not overwriting the template’s data.
-Instead, you are just simply creating a copy of the template file.
+When you save a file created with a template, you are not overwriting the template’s data.
+Instead, you are simply creating a copy of the template file.
 So, you can create similar types of files again and again.

-If you create to-do lists frequently to manage and organize the tasks in your daily life, you should think of formatting one of these files as a template.
+If you create them frequently to manage and organize the tasks in your daily life, you should think of formatting one of these files as a template.
 By doing so, you won’t have to format your file every time you make a new list.

 Creating a To-Do List Template

-You can find lots of conflicting and sometimes downright wrong advice on the internet on how to create a to-do list template.
-And such misinformation may make you more confused rather than helping you to create a to-do list template that works in your favor.
+You can find lots of conflicting and sometimes downright wrong advice on the internet on how to create a template.
+Such misinformation may make you more confused rather than help you create one that works in your favor.

 The steps to preparing a to-do list are as follows;